Updated in 2025-02

 PT_LOAD

-Specify this option to combine the R PT_LOAD
+Specify this option to combine the R PT_LOAD and the RX

-.
-The RX PT_LOAD
+PT_LOAD.
+The RX PT_LOAD segment is

 traditionally called the text segment and is the first segment.